331F22/Pierre/README.md

   &nbsp;

 ## Conclusion
 - What you learned, what worked, what didn't, what you would do differently or the same.
+#### Alex
+- I think the most helpful thing we did for this project was build a clear structure from the beginning.
+Having to divide up tasks for the React Project v1.0 assignment and presenting early in the project meant that we needed to have our feature and implementations planned out.
+This meant that I always had a clear direction of what I needed to work on, and how it fit into the project as a whole.
+I do think one slight drawback of planning so early was that I didn’t really shift from my initial approach to the problem – I just used the plan I came up with in that first week.
+While it worked out just fine and my method was successful, in hindsight I do think it would have been interesting if we had discussed the problem more in our group, as it would be fun to see what other kinds of approaches were possible.
   &nbsp;

 ## References